deanturpin/handt/readme.md

 # Strategies
 The strategy library is implemented as a vector of classes derived from a pure virtual base class.
-A subclass must implement the two methods but further derieved classes need only override what is necessary to implememt the strategy.
+A subclass must implement the two methods but further derived classes need only override what is necessary to implememt the strategy.

 ```cpp
 struct strategy {